Mortgage

 • Liquid assets may not exceed $50,000

-• Must be getting a first mortgage with PHFA
+• Must get a first mortgage with PHFA

 • Must meet all requirements of first mortgage